Rich Fellers and Flexible at the 2015 FEI World Cup Photo © McCool Photography

 In 2012, the stallion and his rider, Rich Fellers, were on fire.
 The pair won the FEI World Cup and competed in the London Olympics.
 Always a fan favorite, Flexible was named International Horse of the Year.
 Fellers had the honor of being named Equestrian of the Year by the United States Equestrian Federation (USEF).

 The next year, Fellers noticed some mild lameness in his equine partner.
 His primary veterinarian examined Flexible.
-Dr. Mark Revenaugh, located in Oregon, is a sport horse veterinarian and a renowned expert in the diagnosis and treatment of lameness and performance issues.
+Dr. Mark Revenaugh, located in Oregon, is a sports horse veterinarian and a renowned expert in the diagnosis and treatment of lameness and performance issues.

 Dr. Revenaugh noticed an atypical appearance on Flexible’s bone scan.
 His associate at Northwest Equine Performance, Dr. Rachel Gottlieb, performed a transrectal ultrasound.
 She discovered an aorto-iliac and right femoral aortic thrombosis – or blood clots in four arteries in his right hind, including the aortic and femoral arteries.

 Dr. Revenaugh researched surgical treatments of aortic thrombosis and came across a paper published by several veterinarians from UC Davis.
-All signs seemed to point toward Flexible being referred to the UC Davis Veterinary Medical Teaching Hospital
+All signs seemed to point toward Flexible being referred to the UC Davis Veterinary Medical Teaching Hospital.

 Once Flexible was in California, Dr. Mary Beth Whitcomb performed extensive ultrasound (transrectal and transcutaneous) evaluations on him.
 An all-hands-on-deck conference call involving all parties, including Flexible’s owners Mollie and Harry Chapman, followed to discuss Flexible’s future.